-In assessing collectability, we have elected the portfolio approach and grouped into portfolios based on services provided (practice plans).
+In assessing collectability, the University elected the portfolio approach and grouped into portfolios based on services provided (practice plans).
 The portfolios elected consist of patients with similar characteristics in payment behavior.
-The following table disaggregates the Physician Services' revenue by major portfolios with similar characteristics for the years ended June 30, 2019 and 2018 respectively:
+The following table disaggregates the Physician Services' revenue by major portfolios with similar characteristics for the years ended June 30, 2020 and 2019 respectively: